jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week1/1-5_Options.md

 $ls -ahl
 ```

+**Mac Users:** Are you seeing a `.DS_store` file?
+What is this, I didnt create it?
+It is a metadata file automatcially created in the background ...

 ### Exercise: Exploring Options

 **!!!
 Exercise**: Let's obtain a dataset to allow us to explore `ls` and its options: